mjlee177/UCB-MLAI-Mod5/README.md

 UCB ML &amp; AI Module 5

 Files:
+coupons.csv

 Data:
 This data is from the UCI Machine Learning Repository and was collected via a survey on Amazon Mechanical Turk.
 The survey describes different driving scenarios, including the destination, current time, weather, and passenger, and then asks people whether they will accept the coupon if they are the driver.
 There are three possible answers people can choose from:

-“Right away”
+- “Right away”
-“Later, before the coupon expires”
+- “Later, before the coupon expires”
-“No, I do not want the coupon”
+- “No, I do not want the coupon”
 The first two responses are labeled as “Y = 1,” and the third is labeled as “Y = 0.”
 There are five different types of coupons: Less expensive restaurants (under $20), coffee houses, carryout and takeaway, bars, and more expensive restaurants ($20–$50).

 Analysis: